worldline-go/igconfig/README.md

 Once a match is found the value from the corresponding environment variable is placed in the struct field, and no further comparisons will be done for that field.

-If you want to set value in inner struct:
+Set value in inner struct:
 ```go
 type Config struct {
     Inner Inner